RU-ECE/ECE451-Parallel/syllabus2023.md

 *  Analyze problems to determine whether they are memory bound
 *  Optimize algorithms to decrease memory utilization where possible
 *  Write SIMD programs using AVX instructions (or ARM Neon if you prefer)
-*  Use a parallelizing compiler like OpenMP to generate vectorized code
+*  Use a parallelizing compiler like ISPC to generate vectorized code
 *  Write CUDA kernels to run on NVIDIA GPUs
 *  Write parallel programs on clusters using MPI